-The ISO/IEC JTC1 national forum is led by Mr. Jean-Philippe HUMBERT from ILNAS, and currently composed of the following members:
+The ISO/IEC JTC 1 national forum is led by Mr. Jean-Philippe HUMBERT from ILNAS, and currently composed of the following members:

-- Mr. Reza RAZAVI (Chairman ISO/IEC JTC1/WG7) - Mr. Pierre BOUTOU (Acting as Chairman ISO/IEC JTC1/SC6) - Ms. Béatrix BARAFORT (Chairwoman ISO/IEC JTC1/SC7) - Mr. Benoit POLETTI (Acting as Chairman ISO/IEC JTC1/SC17) - Mr. Cédric MAUNY (Chairman ISO/IEC JTC1/SC27) - Mr. Stéphane JACQUEMART (Chairman ISO/IEC JTC1/SC36) - Mr. Jürgen BLUM (Acting as Chairman ISO/IEC JTC1/SC38)
+- Mr. Reza RAZAVI (Chairman ISO/IEC JTC 1/WG 7) - Mr. Pierre Emmanuel LE LAY (Acting as Chairman ISO/IEC JTC 1/SC 6) - Ms. Béatrix BARAFORT (Chairwoman ISO/IEC JTC 1/SC 7) - Mr. Benoit POLETTI (Acting as Chairman ISO/IEC JTC 1/SC 17) - Mr. Cédric MAUNY (Chairman ISO/IEC JTC 1/SC 27) - Mr. Stéphane JACQUEMART (Chairman ISO/IEC JTC 1/SC 36) - Mr. Jürgen BLUM (Acting as Chairman ISO/IEC JTC 1/SC 38)

-• ISO/IEC JTC1 national day
+- ISO/IEC JTC 1 national day

-ISO/IEC JTC1 national day is the yearly event aiming at informing the national market about current trends and developments of ICT standardization and promoting ICT standardization in Luxembourg.
-In 2011, it took the form of a conference, held on World Standards Day (October 14, 2011) at the Chamber of Commerce, on the topic: "International Standards - Creating confidence globally".
-The focus in 2011 was on cloud computing, which is a clearly hot ICT standardization topic.
+ISO/IEC JTC 1 national day is the yearly event aiming at informing the national market about current trends and developments of ICT standardization and promoting ICT standardization in Luxembourg.

+In 2012, a conference was organized at the Chamber of Commerce (November 23, 2012), on the topic: "ICT national normative situation: Focus on Information Security".
+On this occasion, the first version of the "Standards analysis - ICT Sector" was publicly presented as well as the main works of the ISO/IEC JTC 1/SC 27.

-• ISO/IEC JTC1 national chapters
+ISO/IEC JTC 1 national chapters

-An ISO/IEC JTC1 national chapter is established when a delegate (or group of delegates) in Luxembourg is (co-)editor of an ISO/IEC JTC1 standard and needs some input from an economic sector to develop this standard.
+An ISO/IEC JTC 1 national chapter is established when a delegate (or group of delegates) in Luxembourg is (co-)editor of an ISO/IEC JTC 1 standard and needs some input from an economic sector to develop this standard.
 An ad hoc committee, called a "national chapter", is thus established with representatives of this economic sector.
 The committee's purposes are to gather relevant input for the standard in progress and to provide to the editor regular feedback about its current work.
 This initiative naturally helps to take into account the point of view of the national stakeholders.